-The Nathan Personal Alarm is our favorite personal alarm for runners for quite a few reasons that you might be able to figure out on your own.
+The Nathan Personal Alarm is our favorite personal alarm for quite a few reasons.
 The first is obviously the actual sound that this alarm can put off when it’s activated.
-With a 120 decibel siren that’s audible from up 600 feet away, there is no doubt that any possible attacker will be scared off immediately.
+With a 120 decibel siren that’s audible up 600 feet away, there is no doubt that any possible attacker will be scared off immediately.

 We think it’s important to mention that this alarm actually was awarded Time Magazine 2019 Best Invention.
 So, not only is it pretty cheap and heavy-duty, but it’s also considered one of the best personal alarms out there!
 And if this personal alarm doesn’t exactly do it for you, this company also includes this high-powered alarm attached to many of its other products (like phone sleeves, as you’ll see later).

-- It can easily be attached to any piece of clothing or gear you wear while running
+- Can easily be attached to any piece of clothing or gear

-- The sound of the 120 decibel alarm can be heard up to 600 feet away
+- The 120-decibel alarm can be heard up to 600 feet away

 - The alarm is pretty easy to reset when your would-be attacker runs off